Kinfe123/better-auth-nextjs-mongoose/README.md

-# Better Auth Starter with Next.js and Drizzle
+# Better Auth Starter with Next.js and MongoDB

 A complete authentication solution using Better Auth, Next.js, and Prisma.